NarvinSingh/training/cheatsheet/quotes.md

 ### Double Quotes

-`""` are the weakest form of quotes, which expand variables and do command substitution, but won't expand most other special characters.
+`""` are the weakest form of quoting, which expand variables and do command substitution, but won't expand most other special characters.

 - `""` don't escape the meaning of `"` so you can't include `"` between `""`.